akaspin/kaph/readme.md

 * cookie - work with cookies.
 * writer - facade for working with `http.ServerResponse`

+Each of them can be used independently of *kaph*.

 ## How about router?

 I'm use my own [daleth](https://github.com/akaspin/daleth)